 The Drawbacks of Denial

-Admitting that you’re struggling with a substance abuse disorder is no easy feat.
-Many people with substance abuse disorders have talked themselves out of telling their loved ones purely because they’re ashamed to admit the problem.
+Admitting the problem of struggling with a substance abuse disorder is no easy feat.
+Many people with substance abuse disorders don’t tell their loved ones purely because they’re ashamed to admit the problem.
 The stigma surrounding substance addiction is undoubtedly a reason for this.
 If we treated addiction like any other disease, we would be more honest about it.
 Still, there are many reasons why admission is such a vital part of the addiction recovery process.
 The best reason is also the simplest: being honest with your loved ones will help you be more honest with yourself.

 Being honest with yourself when it comes to a substance abuse disorder goes beyond merely recognizing the problem.
 Realizing something and accepting it are two entirely different things.
-When you accept that your substance abuse is a problem, you’re also admitting— to others and yourself— that letting it continue would put your health and safety at risk, especially if you have already tried and failed to stop your substance use on your own.
-So, being honest with yourself will ultimately allow you to receive help from others who support you, or give you the courage to reach out for help on your own.
+When you accept that your substance abuse is a problem, you’re also admitting— to others and yourself— that letting it continue would put your health and safety at risk.
+This is especially true if you have already tried and failed to stop your substance use on your own.
+So, admitting the problem will ultimately allow you to receive help from others who support you.
+It will also give you the courage to reach out for professional help.

 Telling others about your substance abuse problem won’t be easy.
 In fact, it’ll probably be the most emotionally impactful part of the recovery process, but it’s a necessary step.
-Admitting that you have a substance abuse problem requires a level of responsibility and sense of accountability that a lot of people might not have during active addiction.
-Deciding to come forward to others about your problem might feel a little unnatural since your substance abuse disorder has rewired your brain into wanting to protect the addiction.
-It’s important to get past this before going to others for help if you can.
+Admitting that you have a substance abuse problem requires a sense of accountability that most people lack during active addiction.
+Also, coming forward for help might feel unnatural since your addiction has rewired your brain into wanting to protect it.
+However, it’s important to get past this before going to others for help if you can.

 It’s important to remember that addiction is a disease that compromises your ability to think and behave sensibly.
 A major part of getting past the hurdle of denial and being entirely honest with yourself (and others) about your situation involves: